 A disk wiper is a program that is intended to completely erase all of the contents of the computer's hard drive.
 Disk wiping software is intended to completely erase an entire disk drive.
 Since the hard drive contains the operating system normally used by the computer, disk wipers are set up to be executed from a bootable DVD or USB storage device that you insert into your computer before you start the computer up.
 Upon boot-up, the operating system on the removable device will be loaded into the computer's memory along with the disk wiping software that it subsequently executes.
 Upon execution, the disk wiping software will ask you to identify the drive to be wiped and the type of wipe you would like performed.
 Once the hard drive has been wiped, it can be safely discarded or given away.
 Any new owner of the computer would need to install the operating system before the computer could be used.

 A file shredder is a program that you install on your computer to truly erase files and folders that are deleted using that tool.
 Typically, when you have file shredding software installed, you may choose to shred the file or to just perform a normal, non-shredded delete.
 If you select the shred option, the file will be overwritten.
 If you select the delete option, it will not be truly erased.
 One thing to keep in mind with file shredders is that, while the file content is shredded when you right click the file and select the "shred" option, the data is not shredded when it is moved from one location on disk to another as a result of a file update.
 Because of this, disk shredders provide a "shred unused space" function that you can execute periodically to overwrite all areas of your drive that are currently marked as "available for use."

-Contact the Information Security Office through the UCT Support Center at extension 2828 or email@example.com for guidance regarding appropriate file shredding or disk wiping tools.
+Contact the Information Security Office through the OIT Support Center at extension 2828 or firstname.lastname@example.org for more information and guidance regarding appropriate file shredding or disk wiping tools.